-Interview with Mr. Alfred William (Sunner) North, 4 Atherton Crescent, Hungerford.
-4th October 1991
+Interview with Mr. Alfred William "Sonner" North, 4 Atherton Crescent, Hungerford.
+4th October 1991.

-Sunner North was born in Eddington in 1898 so was 93 years old at the time of this interview.
+Sonner North was born in Eddington in 1898, so was 93 years old at the time of this interview.
 He was born at Myrtle Cottage on the Wantage Road, opposite The Hermitage.
-He was one of eleven children but the eldest son was killed in World War I. Sunner's father was a blacksmith who worked for Bill Wiggins and prior to that for Mr. Friend.
+He was one of eleven children but the eldest son was killed in World War I. Sonner's father was a blacksmith who worked for Bill Wiggins and prior to that for Mr. Friend.
 The blacksmiths were kept very busy and his father used to walk all the way from Hungerford to Buttermere to shoe horses.
 There was no transport in those days.

-Sunner went to the Wesleyan school in Church Street to begin with then went on to the new primary school in Fairview Road for two or three years.
-It was here that he was given the nickname 'Sunner' by Miss Winkworth.
+Sonner went to the Wesleyan school in Church Street to begin with then went on to the new primary school in Fairview Road for two or three years.
+It was here that he was given the nickname 'Sonner' by Miss Winkworth.
 The first headmaster there was Mr. Camborne.
 On leaving school he became a paper boy, cycling as far as Oxenwood and Fosbury with papers.
 After that he worked for T.W.
-Alexanders, the grocers, as an errand boy and that was where he met his wife who was Mary Pike.
+Alexanders the grocers as an errand boy and that was where he met his wife who was Mary Pike.
 She was a nursery maid at Mr. Pinckney's at Newtown and was there when Betty McCubbin and Anne Gresham Cooke were born.
 If May had still been alive she would have been 99, so would have been 16 when Betty McCubbin was born.

 Below the railway bridge was the Manor House where Dr. Starkie Smith lived and he and Dr. James had their surgery.
 Up Everland Road Harry Champ had a mineral water factory and Platt had a brewery depot.
 Hungerford laundry was also up there and there was stabling for horses.